MillerHollinger/TI_Tech/README.md

 ## Utilities
 ### Polydex
 An easy-lookup tool for AP Chemistry polyatomic ions.
 Sorted by element; contains names, formulae, and charges.
-DISCLAIMER: Polydex is to be used as a study aid.
-Polydex is not intended for use on assesments.
-The creator of this program is not responsible for breaches of academic integrity.
-Use Polydex with your teacher's permission only.

 ## Download Instructions
 First, [download the TI-Connect program](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw).